hubtype/botonic/packages/botonic-plugin-contentful/README.md

 **Types of Search** `searchByKeywords` allows 3 different match types, all of them performing the previously specified preprocessing:

-- NLY_KEYWORDS_FOUND: the content must have a keyword with all the words from the search text.
+- ONLY_KEYWORDS_FOUND: the content must have a keyword with only the words from the search text.
 - KEYWORDS_AND_OTHERS_FOUND: The keyword may be preceded and followed by other words in the search text.
 - ALL_WORDS_IN_KEYWORDS_MIXED_UP: All the words in the keyword must appear on the search text, even if mixed up with other words in any order.

 **Schedule**
-The plugin allows configuring weekly schedules from the Contentful dashboard.
+The plugin allows you to use the Customer Support queues in a more flexible way.

 **Schedule Exceptions**
 To define exceptions to the general weekly schedule, create a _Day Schedule_ at the _Exceptions_ section.
 For these days, the corresponding weekday schedule will be ignored.